Podcasts

 Exactly.
 So I think in the end, the FCC will continue to bend back over to not be the one that syncs DISHEchostar.
 But the network build out is not syncing it.
 It's the lack of marketing.
 And it's the marketing spend that will kill it.

 Building the network is only the first step.
 Yes, it's expensive, but the marketing is really much more expensive.
-AT and T, Verizon, T Mobile are spending 2,000,000,000 to $3,000,000,000 a year on marketing.
+AT&T, Verizon, T Mobile are spending 2,000,000,000 to $3,000,000,000 a year on marketing.
 And they're not going to hold back to make Dish lives easier.
 But here, what's also going to be interesting is if DISH is not building out these certain markets, what's happening with the licenses?

 The FCC should repossess them, because it's a failure to build out.
 And if there's idle spectrum, the FCC as a first step should, you know, get it back.
 Yes, they don't have spectrum authority to put it then back into the market and give it to other parties who are interested in actually utilizing the spectrum, which is, you know, point to Capitol Hill for failing on spectrum again.
 What the FCC doesn't want is wait until bankruptcy to get the licenses back, because legal precedent shows that the FCC can't repossess it, but the reorganized EchoStarDISH will keep those licenses, right?
 So we'll see.